ctmrbio/BACTpipe/docs/source/running.rst

 This will run BACTpipe using the ``rackham`` profile, which automatically configures settings so BACTpipe can find all the required software and databases in the CTMR project folders.
+Running BACTpipe without a ``-profile`` argument will default to running the ``standard`` profile.

 Custom profile